 Reckless Driving – General Rule – VA Code 46.2-852

-Reckless driving can be charged under the general rule if an individual drives a vehicle in a manner that endangers the life, limb or property of any other person.
+Reckless driving in Virginia can be charged under the general rule if an individual drives a vehicle in a manner that endangers the life, limb, or property of any other person.
 Law enforcement officers sometimes charge the individual that appears to be at fault in a serious traffic accident with reckless driving under this code section.
 However, one can be charged with reckless driving under this code section even if there is not an accident.
 With the help of a skillful advocate, this charge can often be reduced to the lesser included offense of improper driving or dismissed altogether.
-Improper driving (VA Code 46.2 – 869) is merely a three point traffic infraction and it is not a criminal offense.
+Improper driving (VA Code 46.2 – 869) is merely a three-point traffic infraction and it is not a criminal offense.
 It will be on a Virginia driving record for three years.

 Reckless Driving By Speed

 Reckless driving can also be charged as a result of excessive speed i.e., 81 m.p.h. or faster in a 65 or 70 m.p.h speed zone or 20 m.p.h faster than the speed limit in all other speed zones.
 Reckless driving in Virginia is considered a criminal offense.
 It is a class one misdemeanor which means it the maximum punishment is 12 months incarceration and/or a $2,500 fine and/or 6 months license suspension.
 As a practical matter, most people convicted of reckless driving do not go to jail, however, some Judges begin to impose jail time at speeds of 90 m.p.h. or greater.
 At speeds of 100 m.p.h. or faster jail time is a strong possibility.

 Context Is Important With Reckless Driving By Speed